infinum/eightshift-forms/README.md

 3. `npm install`
 4. `npm start`

-**For more details about this and all other eightshift-boilerplate based plugins follow [this link](https://eightshift.com).**

-This is required for the GitHub action which builds assets on new releases and adds them to the release as a zip file (so the plugin can be installed without manually building it)
-## :mailbox: Who do I talk to?
+## 📚 Documentation

+Eightshift forms documentation is located [here](docs/README.md).

+Eightshift forms plugin is created on the [Eightshift development kit](https://eightshift.com).

+## 🛟 Getting help

-If you have any questions or problems, please [open an issue](https://github.com/infinum/eightshift-forms/issues) on github and we will do our best to give you a timely answer.
+If you have any questions or problems, please [open an issue](https://github.com/infinum/eightshift-forms/issues) on GitHub.

+When submitting issues or otherwise participating in development, please follow our [code of conduct](https://github.com/infinum/eightshift-forms/blob/develop/CODE_OF_CONDUCT.md), and fill out the issue template properly.
+We'll do our best to answer your issues as quickly as humanly possible: following these steps helps us out a lot in doing that.

+## 👩‍💻 Maintainers 🧑‍💻
-Eightshift WordPress Boilerplate Plugin is maintained and sponsored by [Infinum](https://infinum.co).
+Eightshift Forms is maintained and sponsored by [Infinum](https://infinum.com).

-## :scroll: License
+## ⚖️ License

-WordPress Boilerplate Plugin is Copyright ©2022 Infinum.
+Eightshift Forms &copy;2022 [Infinum](https://infinum.com).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.